albop/dbe_archive/slides/4_multiple_regressions.md

 Which regressors to choose ?

-- Method 1 : remove coefficients with lowest t to maximize adjusted R-squared
+- Method 1 : remove coefficients with lowest t (less significant) to maximize adjusted R-squared
   - remove regressors with lowest t
   - regress again
   - see if adjusted $R^2$ is decreasing